Land grading, also known as yard grading or yard leveling, helps to reshape the ground’s surface.

 Sometimes your yard needs more dirt to fill a hole, and your contractor will need to haul in dirt to raise your yard.

-This does not include the cost of spreading it, which will also run up your bill.
+This does not include the cost of spreading it, which will also raise your bill.

 Depending on your location, you may need a grading permit for the project.